composer/composer/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md

   you can add them to your git repo.
 You can do that with `rm -rf vendor/**/.git` but this means you will have to delete those dependencies from disk before running composer update.
-3. Add a .gitignore rule (`vendor/.git`) to ignore all the vendor .git folders.
+3. Add a .gitignore rule (`vendor/.git`) to ignore all the vendor `.git` folders.
-  This approach does not require to you delete dependencies from disk prior to running composer update.
+  This approach does not require that you delete dependencies from disk prior to running a composer update.